 One Health Summer Institute 2022

-One Health Summer Institute (OHSI) 2022 is an intense 2-week non-credit field-course summer program for fee-paying, domestic and international students and adult learners seeking an opportunity to explore the concept of One Health as a multisectoral, systems-based and collaborative approach to complex problems.
+One Health Summer Institute (OHSI) 2022 is an in-person 2-week summer program for domestic and international students to explore the concept of One Health as a multisectoral, systems-based and collaborative approach to complex problems.
+This will be a class and field-based program using complex agro-ecological systems as a case study.

 Date: June 11-24, 2022